Itsmeseba/SQL-Unlocked/README.md

 ## Repository Contents
 **1. DDL Commands (School Database)**
  - **Goal**: Understand and apply Data Definition Language (DDL) commands.
 - **Files**: School.sql
-            (Use of CREATE, ALTER, RENAME, TRUNCATE, and DROP commands on the STUDENT table)
+            (Use of CREATE, ALTER, RENAME, TRUNCATE, and DROP commands on the School table)

 **2. DDL Constraints (Sales Database)**
   - **Goal**: Explore the use of constraints like PRIMARY KEY, UNIQUE, and NOT NULL.